ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 				const value = parseFloat( viewElement.getStyle( 'font-size' ) ).toFixed( 0 );

 				// It might be needed to further convert the value to meet business requirements.
-				// In the sample the font-size is configured to handle only the sizes:
+				// In the sample the font size is configured to handle only the sizes:
 				// 12, 14, 'default', 18, 20, 22, 24, 26, 28, 30
 				// Other sizes will be converted to the model but the UI might not be aware of them.

-				// The font-size feature expects numeric values to be Number not String. return parseInt( value );
+				// The font size feature expects numeric values to be Number, not String. return parseInt( value );
 			}
 		},
 		converterPriority: 'high'
 	} );

-	// Add special converter for font-size feature to convert all (even not configured)
+	// Add a special converter for the font size feature to convert all (even not configured)
 	// model attribute values.
 	editor.conversion.for( 'downcast' ).attributeToElement( {
 		model: {